Fitzroy Gasworks Site

 - a 650-student senior high school to provide extra capacity for students from Collingwood College and Fitzroy High School

 - a six-court sports facility integrated with the school and catering for a range of sports

 - a community facility to be developed in consultation with council

 - all site car parking to be located underground, with bicycle parking above ground

 - eight per cent of the site to be offered as public open space, with additional open space associated with residential development

 - adaptive reuse of the Valve House and relocation and restoration of the Porter Iron Store (subject to approval by Heritage Victoria)

-Learn more about the Fitzroy Gasworks project at our Engagement Hub page.
+Learn more and provide your feedback about the Fitzroy Gasworks project at our engagement hub page.